xenocrat/chyrp-markdown/README.md

 Limitations
 -----------

 Because it is focused on speed, the parser is limited in some ways that result in it not being completely conformant with the CommonMark, GFM, and GLM specifications.
-Currently it is able to pass 80% of CommonMark test cases.
+Currently it is able to pass 81% of CommonMark test cases.

 The most notable limitations of the parser are:
 1. It does not support indentation with intermingled tabs and spaces;
-2. It does not recognize setext headings that span multiple lines;
-3. It does not allow "lazy" continuation lines in blockquotes or lists.
+2. It does not allow "lazy" continuation lines in blockquotes or lists.

 Usage
 -----